-- 1. Provide a brief description of the objectives or mission statement of the organization or agency and relevant experience.
+1. Provide a brief description of the objectives or mission statement of the organization or agency and relevant experience.
 How long has the organization been in existence?
-Describe the organization's commitment to serving system-impacted young people. - a.
-Describe the organization's experience with centering and empowering youth to engage in project planning, implementing, and evaluation. - Describe the services currently provided by the organization.
-Provide a brief description of related projects/programs successfully undertaken within the last 5 years related to providing services for system-impacted youth. - 3.
-It is an essential practice that Assessment Centers remain neutral and unbiased in service and support recommendations, therefore, the applicant agency should not provide ongoing therapeutic services within the same community the Assessment Center is serving.
-Please explain how your organization will serve the youth and families in a neutral and unbiased approach.
+Describe the organization's commitment to establishing juvenile assessment centers.

-4. Describe your organization's experience with allocating funding.
-What, if any, procurement process does your organization have in place?
+2. Describe the services currently provided by the organization.
+Provide a brief description of related projects/programs successfully undertaken within the last 5 years related to juvenile assessment centers.